 When a worker realizes she has been hurt, she should not delay in reporting the injury and documenting the events that may have led up to the injury.
 If there is question, the treating doctor may help to determine whether the employee’s job duties contributed to or caused the injury.

-The Ramos Law Firm has been advocating for Georgia Workers since 2005, with experience in managing cases for healthcare workers.
+Ramos & Law has been advocating for Georgia Workers since 2005, with experience in managing cases for healthcare workers.
 Time is of the essence in reporting work-related injury.
 Particularly with progressive back injury, workers need to document incidences, report the injury and seek medical attention right away.
 We also advise legal counsel at the onset to ensure claims are filed appropriately.
 If you are a healthcare worker or nurse injured on-the-job, call us for a free consultation.